bseltz-cohesity/scripts/powershell/expungeDataSpillage/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

 ## Warning!
 This script deletes backup data!
-Make sure you know what you are doing before you run it!
+Make sure you know what you are doing before you run it

 This powershell script searches for a file, and displays the ProtectionJobs/Objects where the file is stored.
 You can then select a ProtectionJob/Object and the script will delete all versions of the ProtectionJob/Object where that file exists.
 The deletion will include the local snapshots plus any remote replicas and archives.